OutSystems/docs-product/src/migration-to-odc/preparation/refactoring-o11-application/refactor-public-roles.md

     ![Diagram illustrating the creation of a role in each vertical domain for ODC](images/create-roles-in-domains-diag.png "Create Role in Each Domain")

 1. Map your end users to both roles in the domain.
-For detailed information, refer to [End User Management](https://success.outsystems.com/documentation/outsystems_developer_cloud/user_management/roles/).
+For more information, refer to [End User Management](https://success.outsystems.com/documentation/outsystems_developer_cloud/user_management/roles/).